smarulanda/personal-site/_posts/2015-02-07-how-to-jekyll.md

 $ cp /path/to/personal-site/* personal-site.git/	# copy jekyll contents
 {% endhighlight %}

-All these changes are itching to be commited to our remote repository.
+All these changes are itching to be committed to our remote repository.
 Let's go ahead and do that with `git commit -m "Initial commit"`.

 If you don't want to keep using the command line after this initial setup, there are plenty of great Git GUI interfaces out there.
 I've been using the [GitHub app][github for mac] for Mac to commit and sync my changes (it allows non-GitHub remotes).